bac5806/prework-about-me/README.md

 ## About Me

-This website is an about me page that serves for practice with html.
+This website is an about me page that serves for practice with html and css.

 https://bac5806.github.io/prework-about-me/